Unit Group 3131

 Greater use of prescription drugs also leads to a sharp increase in the related purchase costs.
 Households that must allocate very high sums to pay for prescriptions or those with low incomes could be forced to forego purchasing the drugs.
 Nevertheless, a good part of the potential drop in use is offset by the fact that private and public drug insurance plans are becoming more common, and private plans are now often part of employment benefit packages.

 In 1997, Quebec's introduction of a drug insurance plan for people who did not have such coverage also helped to increase accessibility to prescription drugs.
-On average, the number of prescriptions per participant almost tripled between 1998 and 2011.
+On average, the number of prescriptions per participant more than tripled between 1998 and 2012.

 Findings on prescription drug consumption levels